Eye-tracked Virtual Reality: A Comprehensive Survey on Methods and Privacy Challenges: Eye-tracked Virtual Reality

-\paragraph{Cybersickness} While virtual spaces and setups provide users with a lot of exciting opportunities, the use of VR HMDs may lead to several types of physical discomfort, which are often called VR sickness or cybersickness and these are closely related to human perception.
-Oftentimes, eye tracking has been used to understand the causes and severity of cybersickness as well as to develop methods to mitigate or prevent cybersickness.
-For example, Islam et al.~\cite{9583838} proposed a cybersickness severity prediction algorithm utilizing built-in HMD sensors including eye and head trackers.
-This algorithm relies on deep fusion network models and it was evaluated on the data collected from 30 participants during a VR video game.
-The authors demonstrated the capability of their models by incorporating eye- and head-tracking features with video stimuli and they achieved an accuracy of up to 87.77\%.
-In another work by Islam et al.~\cite{islam2022towards}, the authors introduced a deep fusion network based on Deep Temporal Convolutional Networks (DeepTCN) fusing physiological, head-tracking, and eye-tracking data.
-DeepTCN is able to predict cybersickness 60 seconds in advance with a 0.49 mean-squared error (MSE) on a scale between 0-10.
-Among different types of fused data, eye-tracking data incorporated with heart rate and galvanic skin response achieved the best performance.
-Similarly, Lee et al.~\cite{motion_sickness_prediction_3DConvNets_TVCG19} employed eye movement features to predict cybersickness severity along with disparity and optical flow maps that respectively represent depth and movement in the image.
-Their 3D CNN model achieved better precision rates with the inclusion of eye-tracking features compared to Padmanaban et al.~\cite{padmanaban2018towards}.
+\paragraph{Cybersickness} While VR offers numerous exciting opportunities, HMDs may lead to several types of physical discomfort, often referred to as VR sickness or cybersickness, which are closely related to human perception.
+Eye tracking has been frequently employed to understand the causes and severity of cybersickness, as well as to develop methods for mitigating or preventing it.
+For example, \cite{9583838} proposed a cybersickness severity prediction algorithm utilizing built-in HMD sensors, including eye and head trackers.
+This algorithm relies on deep fusion network models, and through the evaluations with a VR video game, the authors demonstrated the capability of their models by incorporating eye- and head-tracking features with video stimuli, and achieved an accuracy of up to 87.77\%.
+In another work, \cite{islam2022towards} introduced a deep fusion network based on Deep Temporal Convolutional Networks (DeepTCN) fusing physiological, head-tracking, and eye-tracking data.
+DeepTCN could predict cybersickness 60 seconds in advance with a 0.49 mean-squared error (MSE) on a scale between 0 and 10.
+Similarly, \cite{motion_sickness_prediction_3DConvNets_TVCG19} employed eye movement features to predict cybersickness severity along with disparity and optical flow maps that respectively represent depth and movement in the image.
+The authors' 3D CNN model achieved better precision rates when it included eye-tracking features compared to previous work~\cite{padmanaban2018towards}.